opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 24     Effectively, the Form of Confirmation and Consent informed the plaintiff that the OCBC Mortgage remained valid and binding on Mr Kung and the defendant.

-25     It is again undisputed that the defendant and Mr Kung signed the Form of Confirmation and Consent before TPW1.[\[note: 17\]](#Ftn_17) Although the Form of Confirmation and Consent was undated, the parties did not dispute that it was signed on 22 January 2013 at the same meeting with TPW1 at the Third Party’s office.[\[note: 18\]](#Ftn_18)
+25     It is again undisputed that the defendant and Mr Kung signed the Form of Confirmation and Consent before TPW1.[^17] Although the Form of Confirmation and Consent was undated, the parties did not dispute that it was signed on 22 January 2013 at the same meeting with TPW1 at the Third Party’s office.[^18]

 #### Registration of the OCBC Mortgage

-26     The OCBC Mortgage signed by Mr Kung and the defendant on 22 January 2013 was formally registered on 26 February 2013.[\[note: 19\]](#Ftn_19) The relevant terms of the executed and registered OCBC Mortgage are as stated at \[15\] to \[18\] above.
+26     The OCBC Mortgage signed by Mr Kung and the defendant on 22 January 2013 was formally registered on 26 February 2013.[^19] The relevant terms of the executed and registered OCBC Mortgage are as stated at \[15\] to \[18\] above.

 ### The Revised Facilities and the Company’s subsequent default

 27     On 17 December 2013, pursuant to a letter titled “Credit Facilities” of the same date, the plaintiff increased the quantum of the Original Facilities to US$9,800,000.
-On 17 December 2014, pursuant to a further letter of offer of the same date, the plaintiff again increased the quantum of the facilities granted to the Company to US$10,800,000 (_ie_, the Revised Facilities).[\[note: 20\]](#Ftn_20)
+On 17 December 2014, pursuant to a further letter of offer of the same date, the plaintiff again increased the quantum of the facilities granted to the Company to US$10,800,000 (_ie_, the Revised Facilities).[^20]

 28     As mentioned in the introduction at \[6\] above, Mr Kung passed away on 16 April 2016.
 By May 2016, the Company had failed to make payment in respect of the trade bills issued by the plaintiff under the Revised Facilities.
 When the outstanding sums were unpaid, the plaintiff decided to recall the entire banking facilities granted to the Company which was secured by the OCBC Mortgage.
 The plaintiff then exercised its right to take possession of the Property and sold it in November 2016.